Fractures of the Mandible and Midface

 An oral endotracheal airway may be required to maintain airway patency in patients with hemorrhage, edema, or significant tissue disruption.
 Definitive facial fracture management is complex and may include internal fixation.

 For a fractured mandible, treatment ranges from soft diet alone to maxillomandibular fixation (wiring the jaw shut), rigid open fixation, or both.
 If fixation is available within the first few hours after injury, closure of any lip or oral lacerations should be delayed until the fracture has been reduced.
 For maxillomandibular fixation, metal bars (arch bars) are attached to the buccal surface of the upper and lower teeth and then wired to each other after correct occlusion has been established.
 Patients with maxillomandibular fixation should always carry wire cutters in case of vomiting.
-Fixation may need to last several weeks.
+Early mobilization is usually preferred, although fixation may need to last several weeks.
 Eating is restricted to liquids, pureed foods, and supplements.

 Fractures of the midface are treated surgically if they cause malocclusion, enophthalmos, diplopia, infraorbital nerve anesthesia, or unacceptable cosmetic deformity.
 Surgical treatment usually consists of internal stabilization using fine screws and plates.
 Surgery can often be delayed until swelling subsides, particularly if the indication for surgery is not clear.
 However, if surgery is required, it is best done within 14 days of injury because after this time, bone callus can make reduction difficult.